A Validation Approach to Over-parameterized Matrix and Image Recovery: GD with SRI has a minimax optimal iterate

 To see the usefulness of the above bound, letting $\calD= \Id-\frac{\Amap^*\Amap}{m}$, we may decompose \eqref{eq: gd} as the following:

 Thus we may regard $[\calD(\UUt \UUt^\top -\truX)]\UUt$ as a perturbation term and focus on analyzing $U_{t+1} = U_t - \eta (\UUt \UUt^\top -\truX)\Ut$.
-Proposition \ref{prop: spectofronucbound} is then useful in controlling this perturbation.
-Specifically, the first inequality, which we call spectral-to-Frobenius bound, is useful in ensuring some subspaces alignment and a certain signal term indeed increasing at a fast speed, while the second one, which we call spectral-to-nuclear bound, ensures that we can deal with matrices with rank beyond $2\trur$.
+To control the perturbation, we use Proposition \ref{prop: spectofronucbound}.
+Specifically, the first inequality, which we call spectral-to-Frobenius bound, is useful in ensuring some subspaces alignment and a certain signal term indeed increasing at a fast speed, and the second one, which we call spectral-to-nuclear bound, ensures that we can deal with matrices with rank beyond $2\trur$.
 See \Cref{sec: proofStrategy} for a more detailed explanation.